River Tweed: Course

 The River Tweed flows primarily through the scenic Borders region of Scotland.
 Eastwards from the settlements on opposing banks of Birgham and Carham it forms the historic boundary between Scotland and England.

-It rises in the Lowther Hills at Tweed's Well near the rising points of the Clyde -- draining northwest (10 km from the Tweed's Well) -- and the Annan, draining south (1.9 km from the Tweed's Well).
+It rises in the Lowther Hills at Tweed's Well near the rising points of the Clyde – draining northwest (10 km from the Tweed's Well) – and the Annan, draining south (1.9 km from the Tweed's Well).

-"Annan, Tweed and Clyde rise oot the ae hillside" is a saying from the Border region.
+"Annan, Tweed, and Clyde rise oot o' ae hillside" is a saying from the Border region.
 East of Kelso, it becomes a section of the eastern part of the border.
 Entering England, its lower reaches are in Northumberland, where it enters the North Sea at Berwick-upon-Tweed.
+For only 7 km of its course is it purely in England, and for 30 km it forms the border between England and Scotland.

 Catchment

 The river east of St Boswells runs through a drumlin field.
 It is the relic of a paleo-ice stream that flowed through the area during the last glaciation.
 Major towns through which the Tweed flows include Innerleithen, Peebles, Galashiels, Melrose, Kelso, Coldstream and Berwick-upon-Tweed, where it flows into the North Sea.
 Tweed tributaries include: